 Harmed In The United Pentecostal Church Part 2

 In two groups, I asked people to share how they were harmed during their time in the United Pentecostal Church.
 People were also able to respond who exited a different group.
 I received enough responses to make at least four blogs.
 These are used by permission and are anonymous.
 Some responses have been edited for spelling and punctuation.
 All the ones included in this part were from the UPCI or other Oneness Pentecostal group.
-Each person is separated between using and not using quotation marks.
+Each person is separated between using and not using quotations.
 After reading this series of posts, perhaps many will better understand some of what can happen to people in abusive churches.
 See Part One.

 What harmed me was being told I couldn’t seek help for mental illness and I couldn’t take medicine for mental illness because it could cause me to be possessed by a demon.
 And because I didn’t get help with the spiritual and emotional abuse for all of those years I ended up suffering from social anxiety self harm and depression.
 Thankfully I go to a church now that when I talked to my pastor about my problems she got me in to see a wonderful therapist and the taking of medicine for my mental health issues is okay with the Lutheran church I go to and I am slowly getting better and putting my life back together because I now go to a very loving and caring church that I thank God every day for.